 From the shadows

 Vermezovic had initially refused to attend any of the club’s famous weekly “technical meetings” where former Bafana Bafana coach Stanley Tshabalala seeks to influence proceedings from the shadows.
+The blunt approach of the Serbian was tolerated while Pirates were recovering in the last three months of last season and particularly after he brought them Nedbank Cup success in May.

 But an inconsistent start to the current season, exacerbated by Chiefs’ runaway unbeaten run, has left the coach looking isolated, frustrated and, on Tuesday, almost resigned to the inevitable.
 The extent of his fragile relations with his players was evidenced by an “exchange of opinions” with Kermit Erasmus after he had taken off the nuggety striker.